-The undergraduate minor in aging services (18 credits) is an excellent addition to a wide range of majors.
+The undergraduate minor concentration in the management of aging services (18 credits) is an excellent addition to a wide range of majors.
 Our interdisciplinary program provides students with the opportunity to supplement their major program of study with specialized classes in aging.
 Requirements: MAgS minors must complete 3 core credits and 15 MAgS approved elective credits.